-When the top scholar-athletes in Lynchburg College history are mentioned, women’s soccer defender and two-time All-American Rachel Sadowski ’14 will easily stand among the best.
+When the top scholar-athletes in University of Lynchburg history are mentioned, women’s soccer defender and two-time All-American Rachel Sadowski ’14 will easily stand among the best.

 Rachel achieved great success by any measure, and here are just a few examples.

 The Hornets didn’t lose an Old Dominion Athletic Conference (ODAC) game in Rachel’s four seasons, going 52-0-6 against conference foes in that span.
 LC claimed ODAC titles in all four seasons and advanced into the NCAA Division III Tournament.
 The Hornets were consistently ranked in the NSCAA (National Soccer Coaches Association of America) Top 20 the last four years and often in the top 10.